 Reinvent Albany was founded in January 2010.
-Its founders include prominent members of New York’s environmental, transportation and urban sustainability movements.
+Its founders include prominent members of New York’s environmental, transportation, and urban sustainability movements.

 Board of Directors

-John Kaehny, founding board member.
+John Kaehny, Executive Director and founding board member.